electron/electron/docs/tutorial/quick-start.md

 ### Run as a distribution
-After you're done writing your app, you can create a distribution by following the [Application distribution](./application-distribution.md) guide and then execute the packaged app.
+After you're done writing your app, you can create a distribution by following the [Application distribution](./application-distribution.md) guide and then executing the packaged app.